Towards ab initio Realizations of Collins' Conjecture

-The oi-$\eta$MP2 Jaynes entropies for LiH are overestimated with respect to CASSCF entropies, but approach those of full CI.
-The $\eta \mathrm{MP2}$ $n_\mathrm{HOMO}$ and $n_\mathrm{LUMO}$ at $\mathrm{r}_{100\text{\r{A}}}$ are very close to the expected diradical-like occupations predicted by CASSCF and CASCI.
+While oi-$\eta$MP2 Jaynes entropies for LiH are overestimated with respect to CASSCF entropies, they approach those of full CI.
+Furthermore, the $\eta \mathrm{MP2}$ $n_\mathrm{HOMO}$ and $n_\mathrm{LUMO}$ at $\mathrm{r}_{100\text{\r{A}}}$ are close to the expected diradical-like occupations predicted by CASSCF and CASCI.
 An even closer fit towards the ideal ONs could have been obtained with an input $\eta$ mantissa larger than the $10^{-4}$ Ha limit that was set.

-We also examined $S_\mathrm{Jaynes}$ and occupation structure for LiH using a non-invariant $\eta$MP2 partitioning scheme (see Supplementary Material).
-With oi-$\eta \mathrm{MP2}$, the virtual orbital energies are also shifted, lifting orbital degeneracies in a more balanced fashion, in contrast to the non-invariant $\eta$MP2 method examined, where only the occupied orbital energies are shifted.
-Consequently, in the case of LiH, we find that the NOONs obtained with oi-$\eta$MP2 are slightly over-stratified across the virtual space, leading to Jaynes entropies that are generally larger than those predicted from non-invariant $\eta$MP2.
-In either scheme, $\eta$MP2 still offers reasonable total energies and practical reconstruction of the density matrix.
+We also examined $S_\mathrm{Jaynes}$ and occupation structure for LiH using non-invariant $\eta$MP2.
+With oi-$\eta \mathrm{MP2}$, both occupied and virtual orbital energies are shifted in an even-handed way, while non-invariant $\eta$MP2 appears only to affect occupied energy levels.
+Consequently, we find that the NOONs obtained with oi-$\eta$MP2 are slightly over-stratified across the virtual space, leading to Jaynes entropies that are generally larger than those predicted from non-invariant $\eta$MP2.
+In either scheme, $\eta$MP2 offers reasonable total energies and practical reconstruction of the ODM.